wmclt/pycniospores/README.md

 ## TODO

-* use buckets to speed up
+* use config.rs for configuration => no recompile when changing config
-* use config.rs
+* refactor buckets code in spore.rs
 * zoom to the centre, not top left
 * additional keys
   * F for fullscreen?